 If your doctor has prescribed a PET scan, let the team at Banner Health assist with your tests and treatments.
 Learn more about PET scans from the experts.

-A positron emission tomography (PET) scan is a type of nuclear medicine technique that is used to inspect healthy vs unhealthy tissues in the body.
-PET scans can be performed using a PET scanner, which detects radioactive tracers injected, swallowed, or inhaled by the patient.
-These tracers highlight areas of interest, such as cancer cells, by emitting positrons that the PET scanner detects.
+A positron emission tomography (PET) scan is a type of nuclear medicine imaging test used to assess healthy versus unhealthy tissues in the body.
+A PET scan is performed using a PET scanner, which detects radioactive tracers that are injected, swallowed or inhaled by the patient.

-PET scans are often combined with a CT scan or an MRI scan to form PET-CT or PET-MRI scans.
-A CT scan uses X-rays to take detailed pictures of the body, while an MRI scan uses magnetic fields and radio waves to create detailed images of organs and tissues.
-In contrast, a PET scan detects gamma rays emitted by the radioactive tracers, providing information about the metabolic activity of tissues.
+PET scans are often combined with a computed tomography (CT) scan or an MRI scan to form PET-MRI or PET-CT scans.
+A CT scan uses X-rays to create detailed images of the body, while an MRI scan uses magnetic fields and radio waves to generate images of organs and tissues.

-Your doctor may prescribe a PET imaging scan to assess how your body is functioning, including blood flow and oxygen utilization.
-PET scans are useful for diagnosing cancer, heart disease and brain disorders, and monitoring treatment effectiveness.
-The scan shows detailed images that help doctors evaluate if a disease is progressing or a treatment is working.
+Your doctor may prescribe a PET scan to assess how your body is functioning, including blood flow and oxygen utilization.
+PET scans are useful for diagnosing cancer, heart disease and brain disorders, as well as monitoring treatment effectiveness.
+The scan provides detailed images that help doctors evaluate whether a disease is progressing or a treatment is working.

-Proper preparation can help ensure the accuracy of your PET scan results.
+Proper preparation can help ensure accurate PET scan results.
 Here are some important steps to follow:

-By following these preparation steps, you can help ensure a smooth and accurate PET scan experience.
+Following these preparation steps can help ensure a smooth and accurate PET scan experience.
 If you have any questions or concerns, Banner Health is here to assist you.

-PET scans may be performed at a Banner Health hospital, clinic, or at one of our Banner Imaging locations.
+PET scans may be performed at a Banner Health hospital, clinic or one of our Banner Imaging locations.

-First, the radioactive tracers will need to be swallowed, inhaled or injected.
-These tracers allow for the gamma camera to pick up the gamma rays from the radioactive tracers, meaning the PET scan machine does not produce radiation.
-A PET scan occurs in a scanner where you must lie down with no movement.
-The test is painless, and the tracers should leave your body after 60 hours.
-Once the test is complete, your doctor can examine the results to see healthy tissue and organs compared to unhealthy tissue and organs.
+First, the radioactive tracers will be swallowed, inhaled or injected.
+These tracers allow the gamma camera to detect gamma rays from the tracers, meaning the PET scan machine itself does not produce radiation.
+The scan takes place in a scanner, where you must lie still without movement.
+The test is painless, and the tracers should leave your body within 60 hours.
+Once the test is complete, your doctor will review the results to compare healthy tissues and organs with unhealthy ones.

-A PET scan typically takes about two hours.
+A PET scan typically takes about 30 minutes to two hours, depending on the type of imaging test being performed.

-Since the radioactive tracer is a small amount, there are no known risk factors associated with a PET scan.
-Inform your doctor of any allergies, if you’re pregnant or if you are breastfeeding.
+Since the radioactive tracer is a small amount, there are no known significant risks associated with a PET scan.
+However, inform your doctor if you have allergies, are pregnant or are breastfeeding.

 You can get a PET Scan at many of our conveniently located Banner Imaging facilities.